-While students may choose to live on campus, Rider University is temporarily suspending its undergraduate two-year residency requirement for first-year and sophomore students for the full 2020-21 academic year.
+While students may choose to live on campus, Rider University is temporarily suspending its undergraduate two-year residency requirement for first-year and sophomore students for the entire 2020-21 academic year.

 When dining on campus, a face mask or covering must be worn until you are ready to eat and then you must replace it afterward.
-Campus eating establishments will be set up to allow for social distancing between each customer, server and staff, including lines and seating arrangements.
+Campus eating establishments are set up to allow for social distancing between customers, servers and staff, including lines and seating arrangements.
 Individuals who are eating should not sit facing one another.

-All transaction areas will have shields and there will be no self-serve food.
-Menus and hours of operations will be adjusted accordingly.
-Additional outdoor seating will be provided as well as extended online ordering, coupled with enhanced grab and go options that may include delivery service.
+All dining transaction areas have shields and there is no self-serve food.
+Additional outdoor seating will be provided as the weather allows.
+We have also extended online ordering, coupled with enhanced grab and go options that may include delivery service.